aguoietf/draft-janz-nmrg-functional-design-aspects-performance-digital-twin/draft-janz-nmrg-functional-design-aspects-performance-digital-twin.md

    Second, details of functional models invoked may differ depending on whether the counter-part to the digital instance is real - i.e. deployed and potentially operating - or hypothetical.
 For example, in the case of OPDTs, the important erbium-doped fibre amplifier (EDFA) network element is a critical focal point for functional modeling.
-Such functional models may be - in increasing order of accuracy and precision - generic, type-specific but instance-generic, or both type-and instance-specific.
+According to {{EDFA1}}, such functional models may be - in increasing order of accuracy and precision - generic, type-specific but instance-generic, or both type-and instance-specific.
 Where the scenario-based network is fully deployed and operational, the latter models may be available and will yield more accurate performance predictions than the alternatives; whereas